 Starbucks might be the largest coffeehouse chain in the world but several competitive forces remain a threat both to its profitability and longevity.
 Note that it operates in the specific coffeehouse market and the greater food and beverage industry that includes more specific markets.
-This article analyzes the industry position and competitive situation of Starbucks using the Five Forces model of Michael E. Porter.
+This article contextualizes and analyzes the industry position and competitive situation of Starbucks using the Five Forces model of Michael E. Porter.

 An Analysis of Starbucks Based on Porter’s Five Forces Model